Gynecomastia in Cape Girardeau, MO

 What are the first steps I can take to begin this process?

-Contact the Heartland Plastic and Hand Surgery office in Cape Girardeau today to schedule your first consultation appointment.
+Contact the Heartland Plastic & Hand Surgery office in Cape Girardeau today to schedule your first consultation appointment.
 We take patients from the Cape Girardeau, Jackson, and Sikeston areas of Missouri.
 Be sure that you have all of your questions and concerns ready for your consultation.
 Dr. Deisher and Dr. Humphrey will be happy to answer.
 Call us now at (573) 837-1610 to take the first steps toward full body confidence!

 David Deisher, MD and J. Stewart Humphrey, MD offer plastic and reconstructive surgery to patients across Missouri including Cape Girardeau, Jackson, Sikeston, Cape Girardeau County, Bollinger County, Perryville, and Dexter.
 Contact the Heartland Plastic & Hand Surgery office today at (573) 837-1610 to schedule your male breast reduction consultation!